jamesrharwood/srqr/items/approach.md

 ---
 id: qualitative-approach
 title: Qualitative approach and research paradigm
+checklist:
-checklist: Describe your qualitative approach, your guiding theory (if appropriate), and research paradigm, and reasons for your choices.
+    text: Describe your qualitative approach, your guiding theory (if appropriate), and research paradigm, and reasons for your choices.
 ---

 ## What to write

-Describe your qualitative approach, your guiding theory (if appropriate), and identify the research paradigm (see [note](#approaches) on approaches). ["I like it when authors describe terms in their own words as well as using the proper terms."[Rahilah Zayn - Researcher]{.attribution}]{.aside}
+Describe your qualitative approach, your guiding theory (if appropriate), and identify the research paradigm (see [note](#approaches) on approaches).

 Explain why the selected approach is appropriate for the research question.